Register

 Apply visible labelling to every staged image

-Under REBBA, misleading advertising can result in RECO disciplinary action.
+Under TRESA, misleading advertising can result in RECO disciplinary action.
 Watermark each virtually staged image with text like 'Virtually Staged' or 'Digital Staging' positioned where it remains visible across all platforms—your local MLS, Realtor.ca, and third-party sites.

 Tip: Test how your watermark appears at thumbnail size on Realtor.ca—if it's not readable small, increase the size.